jusbuckingham/kofa/README.md

 - API

 ## Technology Story
-- Authenticate preferences based on user profile.
+- Authenticate user.
-- Schedule historical cron jobs to bring in ballot information from an API and store it in a database.
-- Display full ballot based on location.
+- Display a full ballot based on location.
-- Use a LLM to choose best choices from the ballot based on voter preference prompts in the profile settings.
+- Use a LLM to choose the best choices and explain why choices were made.
-- Click a button to be able to see a shortlist of sellections based on voter preferences.
+- Click a button to be able to see a shortlist of selections and why.
 - Make this information copyable and downloadable.

+## Kofa Prompt Examples
+- "Analyze this list of candidates and provide an updated list including the candidate that support Affirmative Action the most"
+- “Analyze this proposal.
+Say yes or no if this is a net benefit to black americans”

 ## User Story
 As a user I want too..

-- Create a user profile containing name, email address, phone number, physical address (latitude/longitude coordinates) & voter preferences.
+- Create a user profile containing name, email address, phone number, physical address (latitude/longitude coordinates).
 - See my full ballot for my area.
 - Click a button to see voter suggestions based on my preferences.
 - Be able to copy these choices as a cheatsheet to a notepad, download them as a pdf or share them on social media.

 ## Possible Future Features